-Franz Xaver Anton Türkshofer was baptized on 28 February 1803 in the Gumpendorf parish church.
+Franz Xaver Anton Türkshofer was baptized on 28 February 1803, in the Gumpendorf parish church.
 Haydn was unable to attend the ceremony and was represented as godfather by the city official Franz Xaver Disenni.
 The entry in the register concerning the godfather reads as follows: "H: Joseph Haydn, Doktor der Tonkunst, u: Fürst Esterhazzischer Kapellmeister e[ius] l[oco] Franz Xav: Dissenni, Kanzellist."
 Franz Disenni (ca. 1760–1827) was a son in law of Haydn's sister-in-law Barbara Scheiger (b.
 1726).
-On 13 January 1801, at the Paulanerkirche, Disenni had married Barbara Scheiger junior, when Haydn officiated as the bride's witness.
+On 13 January 1801, in the Paulanerkirche, Disenni had married Barbara Scheiger junior, when Haydn officiated as the bride's witness.
 Two of Disenni's own children, born in 1801 and 1803, were also godchildren of Haydn (Lorenz 2014).

 The entry concerning the baptism of Franz Xaver Türkshofer on 28 February 1803 in Gumpendorf (Gumpendorf 14, fol.
 103)

-Franz Xaver Türkshofer was a son of Jakob Türkshofer, the former administrator of a dominion in north-eastern Lower Austria, who since 1801, together with his wife Anna, owned the house Windmühle 72, left (south) of Haydn's house.
+Franz Xaver Türkshofer was a son of Jakob Türkshofer, former administrator of a dominion in north-eastern Lower Austria, who since 1801, together with his wife Anna, owned the house Windmühle 72, left (south) of Haydn's house.
 Biographically Jakob Türkshofer is still a little difficult to grasp.
 He was born around 1750, presumably in Lower Austria.
 On 14 May 1799, in Hauskirchen, he married Anna Maria Dietrich (b.
 30 Oct 1776, Hauskirchen 2, 163), daughter of Johann Paul Dietrich from Hauskirchen (Hauskirchen 4, fol.
 9).
 At that time, Türkshofer lived in the village of Zistersdorf and was described as "Gewester Kanzley Beamter" (former office clerk).
-Around 1800 he moved to Vienna where in March 1801 he bought the house Windmühle 72.
+Around 1800, he moved to Vienna where in March 1801 he bought the house Windmühle 72.

 The entry concerning the guaranty of ownership of the house Windmühle 72 decreed on 10 December 1802 for Jakob Türkshofer and his wife (A-Wsa, Patrimonialherrschaften B123.8, fol.
 343r)